Dr. Richard Weinblatt

 themselves at higher rate than general population"

-The seasonal spike in suicides during the Christmas/New Years holiday
+The seasonal spike in suicides during the Christmas/New Years holiday period

-combination that leads some officers to kill themselves.
+leads some officers to kill themselves.

 READ MORE: